Isaac Paredes Player Props: Rays vs. Royals

 Isaac Paredes At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 70th, his on-base percentage ranks 22nd, and he is 29th in the league in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 70th, his on-base percentage ranks 21st, and he is 33rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.